-EXPULSION (BP 7:200)
+EXPULSION (See BP 7:200 or the District Parent-Student Handbook for complete details)

 In accordance with Board Policy 7:210, students who bring a weapon on school grounds or commit other acts of gross misconduct may be expelled from school and all school activities for a definite time period not to exceed two calendar years.
 A student who has been expelled may also be restricted from being on school grounds and at school activities.
-See the Board Policy for full details.